Are Central Valley counties seeing the same COVID trends as the rest of California?

 FRESNO, Calif.
-(KGPE) – The statewide indoor mask mandate is set to expire next week in California due to a dramatic decrease in the overall case rate.
+(KSEE) – The statewide indoor mask mandate is set to expire next week in California due to a dramatic decrease in the overall case rate.

 However, Fresno health experts predict that Fresno County is still a couple of weeks behind the statewide trends.
 The good news is that starting next week there will be a new treatment for those at most risk.